AnishaAnanthan/PageInsightExtension/README.md

 ## How to use

 1. Open any webpage
-2. Click the Page Insight extension
+2. Click the Page Insight extension icon
 3. Press **Analyze Page**
 4. View the page type, sentiment, and summary instantly